pnnl/tesp/examples/ieee8500/README.md

 consult the TESP documentation for more information about customizations, including batch files to run on Windows.

-inv30.glm is a small 30-house test case with smart inverters, and inv8500.glm is the larger feeder model with smart inverters.
-Both run over FNCS with the precooling agent in precool.py.
-The Mac/Linux run files are run.sh and run8500.sh, respectively.
+*inv30.glm* is a small 30-house test case with smart inverters, and *inv8500.glm* is the larger feeder model with smart inverters.

+*invti30.glm* is the 30-house test case with smart inverters, and the house *thermal_integrity_level* attribute specified instead of the individual R values and airchange_per_hour values.
+The log file *precoolti30.log* will contain the house equivalent thermal parameter (ETP) model as estimate from the thermal integrity level.

+All three run over FNCS with the precooling agent in tesp_support.precool.
+The Mac/Linux run files are run30.sh, runti30.sh and run8500.sh,
+respectively.
 These simulations take up to 4 hours to run.
-Example steps are:
+Example steps
+are:

     a. "python prepare_cases.py"
     b. "./run8500.sh" (Mac/Linux) or "run8500" (Windows)